Siddhi-Mahawar/Event_Scheduler/README.md

 ## User’s Features:
-1.Venues can be viewed from navbar
+	-Venues can be viewed from navbar
 	-All Venues are displayed with time limit set by Admin -User can input time and date for booking and select the venue -All the Events are displayed under Events